Vedant-S-K/Rain-prediction-ML/README.md

 # Model Deployment

-The model is deployed using Flask at Heroku server at :
+The model is deployed using at Heroku server at :

 https://rain-prediction-web-app.herokuapp.com/